janteja/pdftools/README.md

 - Requires Docker.

-# How to install docker on CentOS:
+# How to install docker on RHEL/CentOS:

     # Add Repo
     sudo yum-config-manager \